alphagov/govuk-prototype-kit/README.md

 We're unable to monitor activity on this repository outside of our office hours (10am to 4pm, UK time).
 To get a faster response at other times, you can [report abuse or spam to GitHub](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam).

+### Running tests

+By default, the prototype kit does not install development dependencies.
+If you want to run tests, you will need to run `npm install --include=optional` first.

 ### Security

 GDS is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, we would like to know so we can fix it.